 Swedish Entrepreneurship Forum is the Swedish partner of the Global Entrepreneurship Monitor (GEM), the largest global research venture on entrepreneurial activity.

 Since 2010, Swedish Entrepreneurship Forum has published an annual Swedish report based on survey and interview data.
-The global project was started in 1999 and has grown from including 10 countries to 73 in 2015.
-The last survey covered 72 percent of the world population and 90 percent of global GDP.
+The global project was started in 1999 and has grown from including 10 countries to 63 in 2016.
+The last survey covered ca 70 percent of the world population and 90 percent of global GDP.

 From left to right the Swedish GEM team 2015: Pontus Braunerhjelm, professor and team leader, Swedish Entrepreneurship Forum, Carin Holmquist, professor Stockholm Scool of Economics, Johan P Larsson, PhD, Swedish Entrepreneurship Forum, Ylva Skoogberg Project Manager Swedish Entrepreneurship Forum, and Per Thulin, PhD, Royal Institute of Technology and Swedish Entrepreneurship Forum.

 For more information about GEM please visit: www.gemconsortium.org